Kanhaiyaji/Full_stack_todo/README.md

 - Node.js 16+ installed
 - npm or yarn package manager
-- Two terminal windows (one for backend, one for frontend)
+- Two terminal windows (one for backend, one for frontend) Open first this link in one tab :-  https://full-stack-todo-frej.onrender.com

 ### **Backend Setup**

 1. **Navigate to backend directory:**
    ```bash